 When a Tenant is a Victim of Domestic Violence

 Colorado tenant rights say that a tenant who is a victim of domestic violence is protected by a special rental provision.
 The landlord can’t simply terminate the lease in this case.

 As a landlord, you're prohibited from penalizing a tenant who reached out to law enforcement because of domestic violence.
-But you are entitled to ask for proof of the status of domestic violence.
+But a landlord is entitled to ask for proof of the status of domestic violence.

-When a tenant is breaking a lease in Colorado, the landlord is required to lessen damages by taking reasonable efforts to look for a new tenant.
+When a tenant is breaking a lease, the landlord is required to lessen damages by taking reasonable efforts to look for a new tenant to rent the unit.
 This is done to reduce losses.
 The State requires landlords to be more proactive in re-renting their units, rather than passively expecting the current tenant to shoulder the remaining rent.

-Buying a new house, relocating and moving in with another housemate are not legally valid reasons for breaking a lease in Colorado.
+Buying a new house, relocating and moving in with another housemate are not legally valid reasons for terminating a lease.
 However, if a tenant has no other option, it's best that they communicate this with the landlord and provide a longer notice period.

 If you have specific questions about Colorado lease laws, hire the services of a qualified attorney.
 Alternatively, you can seek help from a knowledgeable property management company.

-Note that this blog should not be used as a substitute for legal advice from a licensed attorney in Colorado.
+Note that this blog should not be used as a substitute for legal advice from a licensed attorney.
 Laws frequently change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.